mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 All the processes that are not detected are considered correct.

-## Design of an accountability algorithm
+## Monitor

 We introduce a trusted third-party verification entity which is responsible to run the accountability algorithm - we call it **monitor**.

 The monitor is responsible to coordinate and run the accountability algorithm as soon as a fork is detected.
-The input of the algorithm are the message logs of the validators, that's why the monitor will first request the message logs from each validator and then will run the accountability algorithm.
+The input of the algorithm are the message logs of the validators (i.e., all the information related to the exchanged messages by validators in the consensus instance).
+The monitor will first request the message logs from each validator and then will run the accountability algorithm.

 We assume that all validators keep track of all the messages they sent and received during the execution of the Tendermint consensus algorithm.
 The idea is that a correct process would be able to prove that it was not faulty by showing its activity (message logs) to the monitor.